chooseruben/RazorLoginSol/README.md

 Steps to run the website:<br />

-    1.Clone the repository using Visual Studio 2022 <br />
+    1.Clone the repository using Visual Studio 2022 2.In Visual Studio 2022, click "File -> Open -> Project Solution"
-    2.In Visual Studio 2022, click "File -> Open -> Project Solution" <br />
+    3.Navigate to the cloned project folder and open file "RazorLoginSol.sln" 4.Start the project

-    3.Navigate to the cloned project folder and open file "RazorLoginSol.sln" <br />
+All c# and accompannying html razor files can be found within the pages folder.
-    4.Start the project <br />
+All models of sql tables can be found in the Models folder, including the dbcontext, ZooDbContext. dbo.Trigger.sql is defunct and reamins for documentation.